 Our grand tour of India started in Siliguri on Diwali.
 Immediately, we were thrust into the amazingly colorful, intriguing culture of this country.
 After a few days in the cool, misty hill town of Darjeeling, we flew to Mumbai, where we hopped to Udaipur, Jodhpur, Jaisalmer, Jaipur, Agra, Delhi, Varanasi, Khajuraho, and Kolkatta.

 It was in India that I got sick with dengue fever and Kara dealt with homesickness.
 It is no secret that we were not big fans of India during our five week visit here.
-In fact, we considered skipping the last several weeks, shortening our itinerary and traveling to Myanmar or Thailand early.
+In fact, we considered skipping the last several weeks, shortening our around the world itinerary and traveling to Myanmar or Thailand early.
 But our time in India changed us in so many ways…how we travel, who we are as a family, and how we think about our place in the world.

 Our route through Southeast Asia